amberjrivera/ee-upgrades-propensity/README.md

 ## Future Work
 Here are some ideas for improving upon this project:
-- Try and compare more sophisticated imputation methods, such as plugging into the Zillow API to fill in missing sale date and sale price when predicting on new data.
+- Compare more sophisticated imputation methods, such as plugging into the Zillow API to fill in missing sale date and sale price when predicting on new data.
 - Further engineer off of the permits features, encoding their most useful info into the dataset.
 - Find and incorporate relevant behavioral information for each household to improve performance.
 - Incorporate unsupervised techniques to see whether there are any natural patterns or clusters among the data.